spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

 ### Deploying a Stream with Partitioned Downstream Applications

-You can set up Spring Cloud Data Flow and Spring Cloud Skipper servers by using the [installation guide](%currentPath%/installation/).
+You can set up the Spring Cloud Data Flow and Spring Cloud Skipper servers by using the [installation guide](%currentPath%/installation/).

 We use the out-of-the-box `http`, `splitter`, and `log` applications in this example.